Stabilizing and Solving Unique Continuation Problems by Parameterizing Data and Learning Finite Element Solution Operators: Examples

 The implementation used for the examples is based on the code presented in \cite{sharp_data-free_2023} which is publicly available at \url{https://github.com/nmwsharp/neural-physics-subspaces}.
+All inverse problem minimizations have been performed with the Adam optimizer with a step size = 0.1 on an Apple M1 CPU.
 The GPU computations were performed on the Alvis cluster provided by NAISS (See Acknowledgements).